4.6 Economics Case Lab

 2Identify shockOil prices surgeCalling every inflation rise demand-pull

-3Trace policyCentral bank raises ratesIgnoring real rates
+3Trace policyCentral bank raises ratesIgnoring the real rate

 4Link to firmsEntry barriers highAssuming profit erodes in monopoly